Wholesome chia pudding topped with yogurt and strawberries

 Instructions

 • Prep the strawberries.
-Blend strawberries into a smooth puree.
+Blend strawberries and sugar into a smooth puree.
 Mix in lemon juice.

-• Sweeten and add yogurt.
-Mix blended strawberries with Greek yogurt, and sweetener.
+• Add yogurt.
+Mix blended strawberries with Greek yogurt.
+Taste and add more sweetener or lemon juice if needed.

 • Mix in chia seeds.
 Stir in chia seeds evenly.